fermyon/developer/content/cloud/pricing-and-billing.md

 Fermyon will notify you via email when you reach 75%, 90%, and 100% usage for your limits.
 In the future we will be adding in Fermyon Cloud UI notifications as well and the ability to configure alerts.

+**What happens when I reach my quota limits?**

+You'll receive an email from [support@fermyon.com](mailto:support@fermyon.com) asking to establish a plan to pull your resources back into the appropriate limits for your existing plan, or alternatively upgrade your plan.
+In the future, resources will be thorttled at 100% utilization of quota limit for Starter Plan users, and Growth Users will be able to select between overrage charges or throtting at 100% utilization of quota limits.

 **How can I increase my quota limits above the limits set by the Growth Plan?**

 Please reach out to [our team](mailto:sales@fermyon.com) about our Enterprise Plan, and we'll create a customized solution to meet your current needs.